-The Flipped Classroom and Educational Technology: Pros and Cons
+The Flipped Classroom for Improved Learning: Pros and Cons

 What Is a Flipped Classroom?

-A new educational model called flip teaching, flip learning, or the flipped classroom is growing in popularity.
+An educational model called flip teaching, flip learning, or the flipped classroom is growing in popularity.
 In the traditional model of education, the teacher stands in front of a class and gives a lecture to transmit information.
 The students then do homework to reinforce what they learned in class.
-In the flipped classroom the process is reversed.
-Students obtain information from instructional videos at night and spend their day doing reinforcement work in class with the teacher's help.
+In the flipped classroom, the process is reversed.
+Students obtain information from an instructional video at night.
+They spend their day doing reinforcement work inside (or outside) the classroom with the teacher's help.

 In the best flipped classrooms, "flipping" assignments is not simply a matter of switching traditional class work and homework.
 The videos that are watched at home are interesting and enjoyable.
-The class activities not only reinforce ideas but also provide enrichment and teach valuable skills.
+The class activities or field trips not only reinforce ideas but also provide enrichment and teach valuable skills.
 Proponents of the system say that flipped teaching helps their students learn.
 The system is used to teach various age levels, but this article applies specifically to the education of high school or secondary school students.

 In flip teaching, the classroom teacher serves two functions.

-- He or she guides students in hands-on, enrichment, and reinforcement activities such as performing lab experiments, completing creative projects, working in groups, solving practice problems, and answering practice questions.
+- He or she guides students in hands-on, enrichment, and reinforcement activities such as performing lab experiments, completing creative projects or challenges, working in groups, solving practice problems, and answering practice questions.

 - The teacher performs the role of a tutor by helping students when they have problems and giving them individualized attention.

-One thing that the teacher doesn't do in a flipped classroom is give a lecture to the whole class, apart from describing procedures for an experiment or a project.
+One thing that the teacher doesn't do in a flipped classroom is give a lecture to the whole class, apart from describing procedures for an experiment or introducing a project.